The grammar purists will have heart failure regarding my thoughts on quotation marks.

 However, I find them all quite ugly, but that is simply my personal opinion.

-The main point to understand is that depending on the font selected by a reader on any given device, quotation marks can and do change dramatically, so it is worth considering this point before publishing an e-book?
+The main point to understand is that depending on the font selected by a reader on any given device, quotes can and do change dramatically.

-As per Doctorow, there is the radical approach.
-Do not use quotation marks at all.
-Get rid of them!
+As per Doctorow, there is a radical approach.
+Get rid of them.

-I recently read Cloud Street by Tim Winton and was a little surprised to discover that there was not a quotation mark to be found in the book.
+I read Cloudstreet by Tim Winton and was a little surprised to discover that there was not a single quotation mark around dialogue in the book.

-The Millions have a good article on The Benefits of Excising Quotation Marks, which makes for informative reading.
+The Millions has a good article on The Benefits of Excising Quotation Marks, which makes for informative reading.